F-18 fighter jet accident at Zaragoza airbase as pilot ejects successfully | Law-Order

 F-18 fighter jet accident at Zaragoza airbase as pilot ejects successfully

-An F-18 fighter jet crashed at an airbase in the Spanish city of Zaragoza but the pilot ejected successfully, the Spanish defense ministry said on Saturday.
+An F-18 fighter jet crashed at an airbase in the Spanish city of Zaragoza but the pilot ejected successfully, the Spanish defence ministry said on Saturday.
+Spains air force later purchased an unspecified number of additional F-18s.The Zaragoza base is home to a unit of Spains F-18s.Spains defence ministry did not immediately respond to questions by the AP about incident.

 Spain's public news agency EFE said the F-18 was training for a flying exhibition when the incident occurred.